sjorsmallon/mallib/readme.md

 ## openGL extension loading
 openGL on windows is convoluted. windows' `Gl\Gl.h` only includes the basic openGL stuff.
 In order for it to be usable, we perform some black magic.
 In order to set context flags for openGl > 3.3, we need an openGl context.
-We create a dummy window, through which we are able to init a proper openGl context, as the context needs to be set before opening a window (but we can only change the context through a window, which is insane).
+We create a dummy window, through which we are able to init a proper openGl context, as the context needs to be set before opening a window, as we can only change the context through a window.

 Furthermore, openGL extension loading is also tricky.
-Normally, libraries like GLEW handle these type of things.
+Normally, libraries like GLEW handle the loading of extensions.
 The problem with those libraries is distribution: it is one more thing to deploy and link against, etc. The way we do it now is sort of manually: using `gl_lite.h`, we can define and include types and functions, specified in `gl_ext.h`(the official gl_extensions header).
 This will result in lower compile times & less code bloat overall.
 It feels archaic, but it works.

 The way it works is we need to include "gl_lite.h" everywhere we would use openGL functions.
 In one of the source files, we need a `#define`.
 I would suggest putting this define in the entrypoint of your application.